Live on Arrival

-Live on Arrival was a BBC Radio 4 series of six episodes aired in 1988.
+Live on Arrival is a BBC Radio 4 series of six episodes aired in 1988.
 It was written by Steve Punt and featured Punt together with Hugh Dennis, Flip Webster and Guy Jackson.
 The format was narrative-based and featured surreal parodies and topical comment, broadcast live-to-air from the Paris Studio in London.
 A second series was commissioned but, owing to the start of The Mary Whitehouse Experience in 1989, never made.
 Punt and Dennis proved a successful comedy team and elements of the format survived in a more refined form as The Now Show, which began ten years later.

 The pilot was produced and directed by David Tyler.